Install if necessary

 )

-We have a very basic dataset with three labelled variables
+We now have a simple dataset with three labelled variables:

 # A tibble: 6 × 3